welingtoncb/site-word-press/wp-content/plugins/wpforms-lite/readme.txt

 Syed Balkhi

 == Changelog ==

+= 1.5.6 =
+- IMPORANT: Support for PHP 5.3 has been discontinued.
+If you are running PHP 5.3, you MUST upgrade PHP before installing WPForms 1.5.6.
+Failure to do that will disable WPForms core functionality.
+- Added: Single Line Text/Paragraph fields limitation options (limit by character or word count).
+- Added: "Community" sub-menu page for easy access to helpful resources and links.
+- Changed: Minimum PHP version requirement is now PHP 5.4.
+- Changed: Minimum WordPress version requirement is now WordPress 4.9.

 = 1.5.5.1 =
 - Fixed: Broken reCAPTCHA checkbox in Builder > Settings > General if reCAPTCHA type does not set in WPForms > Settings.